jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 #### Loading images in a panel on first click and opening said panel

 Another possible goal is to have the panel fade in, only after the button has been clicked and after all of the images have been loaded.

-The html code for this would look something like:
+The HTML code for this would look something like:

 ```
 <div id="myPanel">